kausko/Discord-Google-Drive-Bot/README.md

 1. Select the Google Account associated with your drive
 1. This will take you to an OAuth consent screen.
 Click on `show advanced` and `Go to <app-name> (unsafe)`<sup>#</sup>
 1. Paste the generated code in the terminal from step 4
-1. Your tokens will be saved in `token.json`
+1. The script will generate the tokens, test them and save them in `token.json`

 *<sup>#</sup> This appears if GCP app requires access to sensitive scopes and the OAuth consent screen is not approved by Google.
 As this is your own app, you don't need to worry about this.*